rubadhanaraj/Final_project/README.md

 * Quaterly breakdown of the products per year and yearly breakdown
 * Sales by segment and country
 * Profit by Market/Region
+* Yearly sales/profit by category and sub_category
+* How ship mode varies according to order priority

 ## Team Roles
 Deliverable One - Triangle Role